Theology (BA)

 of Theology degree holders work in community/social service, management or education

-Perhaps no other major at the University of Saint Francis embodies our school’s founding mission more than our ministry and theology degree programs.
+Perhaps no other major at Saint Francis embodies our school’s founding mission more than Theology.
+At its core, theology is the act of “faith seeking understanding” (Saint Anselm of Canterbury).

 Plus, with a solid foundation in the liberal arts and strong communication and critical thinking skills, you’ll also leave Saint Francis well-prepared to pursue a graduate degree.